kumarkeviv/infrastructure-developer-tools/README.md

 `UserID` and `GroupID` is used for being sure the files inside the container will have the same privileges like files in the system.

-To print UID and GID, run the command `id -a` e.g. uid=1000 gid=1001
+To print UID and GID, run the command `id -a` e.g. uid=1000 gid=1001.
+If want to login as root, don't pass any UID and GID as environment variable.

 ## Documentation